thearagon/thearagon.github.io/index.md

 ---
 ### Latest News

+- *October 2022*: I have been invited to give a seminar at ITES, Strasbourg (former EOST).

+- *July 2022*: [**Seismica**](https://seismica.library.mcgill.ca/) **is open for submissions!!**

+- *June 2022*: Our session proposals for AGU 2022 have been accepted!
+Please consider submitting abstracts to:
+    - **S001: Advancements in imaging earthquake source processes** co-convened with Zhe Jia (UCSD IGPP), Ryo Okuwaki (University of Tsukuba) and Elisa Tinti (Università La Sapienza).
+Invited speakers: Federica Paglialunga, EPFL, and Kurama Okubo, NIED.
+    - **S006: Complexities of fault rupture and their implications for the joint studies of earthquake source physics and ground motion**, co-convened with Elif Oral (Caltech), Ahmed E. Elbanna (University of Illinois at Urbana Champaign) and Alice Gabriel (Ludwig-Maximilians-Universität).
+Invited speakers: Shanna Chu, Brown University and Elias R. Heimisson, ETH Zurich.

+- *June 2022*: I have been invited to give a **keynote** on *The future of finite-fault modeling: how critical are structural heterogeneities?* at the [CIG Crustal Deformation Modeling Workshop, Golden, USA](https://geodynamics.org/events/details/260).

+- *May 2022*: I am pleased to announce I have been awarded an [AGU 2021 Editors’ **Citation for Excellence in Refereeing** ](https://eos.org/agu-news/in-appreciation-of-agus-outstanding-reviewers-of-2021)

+- *March 2022*: I gave an **invited keynote** at the [GeoPRISMS Workshop on Deformation at plane boundaries](https://sites.google.com/hawaii.edu/strucdefworkshop2022), about *On and off-fault deformation: similar research directions for subduction zones and rift systems?*

+- *January 2022*: I have been offered the position of **co-Chair of the Standards and Copy Editing Team, and handlind editor, for Seismica**, a community-led diamond open access journal for earthquake sciences!

 - *December 2021*: Our AGU session on the earthquake source has been amazing!
 Many thanks to the presenters and many attendees, both online and in person, that made it possible!
 Recordings are available on the AGU website until February 2022.
 If you cannot access a presentation, please reach out to me, another convener or the presenter.

 - *November 2021*: Our paper on the evolution of the northern Turkana Depression (EARS), as seen from the interpretation of seismic reflection and field analyses, [is now published in EPSL!](https://doi.org/10.1016/j.epsl.2021.117285) Key result: we show that a regional-scale migration of the locus of brittle deformation promotes the concomitant development of post-tectonic (sag) and syn-tectonic deformations.